-If you’re like me and hanging out at home more, with little desire to spend a lot of money right now, perhaps these fun, but low-cost, ideas will be of interest to you.
+If you’re like me and hanging out at home more this summer, with little desire to spend a lot of money right now, perhaps these fun, but low-cost, ideas will be of interest to you.

 1. Plan a themed family night

 Look at your summer calendar and see if there are any days coming up that you could purposely celebrate.
-For example, National Ice Cream Day is coming up on July 21!
+For example, National Ice Cream Day is coming up in July.
 Why not surprise your family with an ice cream party that day or set up a sundae bar after dinner?

 One of our family’s favorite theme nights we’ve ever had was a backward dinner, where everyone shows up to eat with their clothes on backward.
 You also serve the meal backward starting with dessert first and serving the salad last.